 The second half of June through the first part of July was one of the hottest stretches we’ve ever had here across the Tennessee Valley.
 For two and a half weeks we had an average high temperature of 100.8°F at Huntsville International Airport included a high of 106°F on June 29, 2012.
 It wasn’t just us in the Tennessee Valley, but most of the country experienced all-time record heat and heat related deaths.

-That is one of my Facebook memories that popped up last week.
+That is one of my Facebook memories that popped up.
 We were just getting started!
-Here is another one from our distinguished storm chaser Mike Wilhelm:

 On June 30, we officially got to 106°F at Huntsville International just missing the all-time record by 2 degrees (108°F in 1931).
 Here is how it played out on the calendar.